huguesjohnson/RetailClerk90/README.md

 * Adding fast travel on the map
 * Generally overhauling the status menu and map
 * Simplify interactions with items and NPCs - this will make the game less-annoying and also allow for 2-button systems to be supported later (yes this is a hint about future systems I might possibly try to port this to)
-* A very basic "free time" system that also serves as an even more basic bonding-like system - this is blatantly ripping-off the bonding system in Trails of Cold Steel (Sen no Kiseki) and Tokyo Xanadu, although it's much smaller and less fun, I assume those games are ripping-off Persona which was probably inspired by something else and so
+* A very basic "free time" system that also serves as an even more basic bonding-like system - this is blatantly ripping-off the bonding system in Trails of Cold Steel (Sen no Kiseki) and Tokyo Xanadu, although it's much smaller and less fun, I assume those games are ripping-off Persona which was probably inspired by something else and so on
 * Make scene change events part of action table - this probably sounds like gibberish to anyone that's not me but trust me, it's a big code improvement

 **Links**